 In 2014, I took a leave of absence from the University of Richmond to serve as the first Director of the newly-established Office of Community Wealth Building, a new agency developed to lead the City’s poverty reduction efforts at both the strategic level (focused on policy) and the operational level (focused on providing holistic workforce development services to hundreds of City residents).
 The bold goal of the Office is to reduce overall poverty in Richmond 40% and child poverty 50% by 2030.
 In December 2015, the Office of Community Wealth Building was ratified as a permanent city agency in legislation that also requires the city’s mayor to provide an annual update on progress in the effort according to a system of established goals and metrics.
 (For more detail, see this timeline: http://www.richmondgov.com/CommunityWealthBuilding/Timeline.aspx )

 In June 2016, I returned to teaching at the University of Richmond.
-During the 2016 municipal elections, I worked with mayoral candidate Levar Stoney to help develop his policy platform, and following his election in November 2016 served as Transition Director for the Mayor-elect.
+Following the the November 2016 municipal elections, I served as Transition Director for the Mayor-elect Levar M. Stoney.
 Between January 2017 and June 2018, I served as senior policy advisor to Mayor Stoney in a part-time capacity while continuing to teach at the University.
-During that time period I led the development of the RVA Education Compact, a structured collaboration between the Mayor’s Office, School Board, and City Council to address the needs of schools and families in Richmond; also led the development of the City’s new Performance Management Office aimed at facilitating improved operations for all City agencies and implementation of Mayor Stoney’s “One Richmond” agenda.
+During that time period I led the development of the RVA Education Compact, a structured collaboration between the Mayor’s Office, School Board, and City Council to address the needs of schools and families in Richmond.

 Background and Influences: